disorderedmaterials/dissolve/web/content/examples/ligpargen/step4.md

 Now that the wizard has completed you'll see that the process has yielded a species with a full forcefield assignment, ready to do your simulated bidding.
 That was easy, wasn't it?

-Some things to consider / think about when using this approach:
+We need to talk a little bit about atomic charges here.
+While the underlying OPLS-AA parameter set has charges associated to individual atom types, the output of LigParGen provides atomic charges located on individual species atoms.
+So, you will may have to tell Dissolve that it should take charges from _Species Atoms_ on the {{< gui-tab type="ff" text="Forcefield" >}} tab.
+You may also have to force that choice, depending on the other species you have in your simulation.
+Additionally those charges, when truncated to fit in a finite number of decimal places, often result in a small positive or negative charge on the species (of the order of 1.0e-4 e).
+You will have to ensure that your species overall charge is zero, otherwise it's likely that you'll end up with a configuration with a non-zero charge, and that also isn't allowed.

-- Many simulators (including myself) have a lot of faith in the underlying parameter set (OPLS-AA) used by LigParGen, so it should give usable results for a great many molecules.
+If you use LigParGen, please cite it as it's a fantastic resource.
+The necessary references [1-3] are produced below for convenience.
+Many simulators (including myself) have a lot of faith in the underlying parameter set (OPLS-AA) used by LigParGen, so it should give usable results for a great many molecules.
 However, you may find systems that do not work, so don't treat it as a guarantee.
-- Charges are assigned to species atoms, not atom types, so you may need to ensure that this particular source of charges is selected / forced in the {{< gui-tab type="ff" text="Forcefield" >}}.
-- If you use LigParGen, please cite it as it's a fantastic resource.
-The necessary references are produced below for convenience.

 References:
 1. "Potential energy functions for atomic-level simulations of water and organic and biomolecular systems.", W. L. Jorgensen and J. Tirado-Rives, _Proc.
 Nat.
 Acad.
 Sci.
 USA_ **102**, 6665-6670 (2005).